GodOfEGG/TaichiTeachingSystem_Student/README.md

-├── Avatar                          # Our 4 custom User Avatar and default Mixamo Bot ├── Font                            # Font for chinese ├── Images                          # Images for UI and carpet under avatar ├── Material                        # Material For Carpet, UI, and indicators on the keypoints of user avatar (For Play Mode) ├── Scenes
+├── Avatar                          # Our 4 custom User Avatar and default Mixamo Bot ├── Font                            # Font for chinese ├── Images                          # Images for UI and carpet under avatar ├── Material                        # Material For Carpet, UI, and indicators on the joint of user avatar (For Play Mode) ├── Scenes
 ├── Scripts